 Plant-based and healthy fats: in moderation/from other food groups

+Healthy fats are among the most satiating foods of any diet.
 As far as healthy fats go, aim for monounsaturated fatty acids (MUFA) and polyunsaturated fatty acids (PUFA).
 MUFA food choices include nuts, avocados, and olive oil.
 PUFA selections include fish (salmon, albacore tuna, trout), walnuts, and flaxseed oil.
-The satiating diet advises against trans fats, hydrogenated fats, and saturated fatty acids.
+The satiating diet plan advises against trans fats, hydrogenated fats, and saturated fatty acids.
 These include standard diet don’ts such as fast food, margarine, and high-fat meat and dairy.

 Legumes: 1 meal weekly